wmo-im/wis2box/docs/source/index.rst

 - `github.com/wmo-im/wis2box-auth <https://github.com/wmo-im/wis2box-auth>`_ Access control functionality to datasets exposed via wis2box and to apply authentication API services used by wis2box-webapp
 - `github.com/wmo-im/wis2downloader <https://github.com/wmo-im/wis2downloader>`_ Subscription and download capability for access to data published by other WIS2 Nodes

-**WIS2 in a box is released using a Deployment Bundle that simplifies the setup of a WIS2 Node by providing all required services as Docker containers.**
+WIS2 in a box is released using a Deployment Bundle that simplifies the setup of a WIS2 Node by providing all required services as Docker containers.

-The release archive consists of a set of Docker Compose files and Python scripts, referencing pre-built Docker images stored in the wis2box software repositories on GitHub
+The release archive consists of a set of Docker Compose files and Python scripts, referencing pre-built Docker images stored in the wis2box software repositories on GitHub.

 In addition to the wis2box software packages mentioned above, wis2box  leverages the following Free and Open Source Software (FOSS):